jruit215/D237-Java-Frameworks/README.md

 **MainScreenControllerr.java:**
 - Added @GetMapping for the success/failure of the "Buy Now" button, showing the according page

-### G.  Modify the parts to track maximum and minimum inventory by doing the following:
+### G.  Modify the parts to track maximum and minimum inventory.
 **Part.java:**
 - Added additional fields for maximum and minimum inventory (line 31-32, 87-101)